 Students wishing to pursue their own business venture can complete an Entrepreneurial Work Term (EWT) as part of their co-op degree requirements.

-Both Management Career Services and the Norman Newman Centre for Entrepreneurship will supervise and support students throughout their EWT.
-Every student completing a EWT will be paired with an appropriate business coach to mentor and provide resources throughout the work term.
+Every student completing an EWT will be paired with an appropriate business coach to mentor and provide resources throughout the work term.

 Management Internship and Corporate Residency MBA students have one opportunity to complete an EWT according to when their internship/corporate residency is scheduled.

 Student may choose to pursue a business they already own/operate or begin a new business venture.
-Purchasing an existing business could also qualify for a EWT.
+Purchasing an existing business could also qualify for an EWT.

 Your business does not need to make a profit in order to be approved or receive credit.
 You will be assessed according to your development as an entrepreneur, your entrepreneurial skill development and your ability to identify venture-related goals.